stefan-kolb/paas-profiles/README.md

 Native services or core services are provided and hosted by the PaaS vendor as integral part of the offering.
 Most often this will be performance critical core services like datastores.

-#### Addon
+#### Add-on

-Addon services are provided by external vendors and may or may not be hosted in the same infrastructure as the PaaS.
-However, we only categorize services as addons if they can be provisioned directly from the PaaS and will be billed as additional part of the platform fee.
+Add-on services are provided by external vendors and may or may not be hosted in the same infrastructure as the PaaS.
+However, we only categorize services as add-ons if they can be provisioned directly from the PaaS and will be billed as additional part of the platform fee.

 #### Type